nanlabs/frontend-reference/examples/react-native-expo-router/docs/PROJECT_CONFIGURATION.md

 ## Prettier

 This is a great tool for formatting code.
 It enforces a consistent code style across your entire codebase.
 By utilizing the "format on save" feature in your IDE you can automatically format the code based on the configuration provided in the `.prettierrc` file.
 It will also give you good feedback when something is wrong with the code.
-If the auto-format doesn't work, something is wrong with the code.
+If the autoformat doesn't work, something is wrong with the code.

 [Prettier Configuration](../.prettierrc)